Self-consistent multidimensional Penrose process driven by magnetic reconnection

-\emph{Magnetised torus.~} To achieve a self-consistent treatment of reconnection outside the equatorial plane, we apply our general treatment to a Komissarov's torus with a toroidal magnetic field corotating with the BH~\cite{Komissarov2006a, Montero07, Gimeno-Soler:2017}\footnote{Under realistic conditions of accretion, the magnetic field will also will have a poloidal component in the torus and in the jet, which however does not participate in the reconnection we discuss here, which only requires a toroidal component.}.
-The presence of the inner light surface will inevitably lead to toroidal magnetic fields in the ergoregion that are dominant and oriented in the counterrotating direction~\cite{Komissarov2004b, Uzdensky2005, Nathanail2014, Gralla:2014yja, Camilloni:2022kmx}.
-Under these conditions, the torus surface will develop a current-sheet and act as an optimal site for the production plasmoids.
-Furthermore, the portion of the torus surface that is inside the ergosphere and undergoes reconnection, \ie what we dub \emph{``ergobelt''} (red region in Fig.~\ref{fig:nicePic}), can generate plasmoids that have negative energy-at-infinity and hence tap the BH rotational energy via a plasmoid-driven PP. Note that the current sheet on the torus surface will also accompanied by the standard equatorial current-sheet that inevitably develops for split-field configurations; we refer to~\cite{Koide:2008xr, Asenjo:2017gsv, PhysRevD.103.023014, Parfrey2019, Gralla:2014yja, Camilloni:2022kmx} to review the phenomenology and energetics associated to these current sheets.
+Hence, with the simultaneous presence of toroidal magnetic fields with corotating polarity within the torus and toroidal magnetospheric fields with counterrotating polarity within the funnel, the accretion-disc surface will develop a current-sheet and act as an optimal site for the production plasmoids, as also found in numerical simulations~\citep{Dimitropoulos:2024iqz}\footnote{Under realistic conditions of accretion and outside the ergosphere, the magnetic field will also have a poloidal component both in the torus and in the jet, so that the presence of guide fields can be relevant for reconnection taking place far from the ergosphere.}.
+Furthermore, the portion of the torus surface that is inside the ergosphere and undergoes reconnection, \ie what we dub \emph{``ergobelt''} (red region in Fig.~\ref{fig:nicePic}), can generate plasmoids that have negative energy-at-infinity and hence tap the BH rotational energy via a plasmoid-driven PP. Note that the current sheet on the torus surface will also be accompanied by the standard equatorial current-sheet that inevitably develops for split-field configurations; we refer to~\citet{Koide:2008xr, Asenjo:2017gsv, PhysRevD.103.023014, Parfrey2019, Chen:2024ggq} to review the phenomenology and energetics associated to these current sheets.